 Once you're home with your purchase, you'll definitely want to give your daughter a lesson in the art of perfume application.
 "Less is more" is the prime concept here -- she doesn't need to bathe in the stuff.
 Teach her that a couple of carefully placed spritzes is probably enough for the whole day.

-There's lots more information about perfume on the next page.
+There's lots more information about perfume below.